 undergrad in Spring 2007.
 Made some modifications to undertaker for

-Started as an undergrad Winter 2008, working on trying to get Rprop
+Started as an undergrad Winter 2008, worked on trying to get Rprop

 implemented in predict-2nd.